What OSLA student loan borrowers need to know

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-The Oklahoma Student Loan Authority (OLSA) is a federal student loan servicer.
-While it’s based in Oklahoma, borrowers do not need to be located in the state to have OSLA as their loan servicer.
+The Oklahoma Student Loan Authority (OLSA) is one of these federal student loan service providers.
+While it’s based in Oklahoma, it services loans for borrowers across the country.

 What is OSLA and what does it do?

-The Oklahoma Student Loan Authority (OSLA) has been servicing loans for the U.S. Department of Education for more than 40 years.
-As a federal student loan servicer, it’s a third-party company that handles the administrative tasks related to your loans.
+The Oklahoma Student Loan Authority (OSLA) has been servicing loans for the U.S. Department of Education for more than 50 years.
+It’s a third-party company that handles the administrative tasks related to your loans.

 If the Department of Education assigns OSLA as your loan servicer, OSLA will handle things like: